echronos/echronos/pm/reviews/54_Create_gatria_manual/Sebastian_Holzapfel.0.md

 Comment 1: Rework
 These 2 statements seem to conflict.

+[stg: updated the task/scheduler documentation to say that the behavior in the absence of runnable tasks is variant and platform specific.]

 Location: components/simple-mutex/docs.md:92, 154
 Comment 2: Accepted
 I don't really like the re-use of 'block' in these places as the 'blocked' task is not actually blocked (from a scheduler perspective), it just spins on a `yield`.